 Projected construction schedules vary with each type of maintenance.
 Schedules and completion windows are subject to change at any time due to inclement weather or other factors.

 Routine Maintenance – Crack Seal

 Crack sealing and mastic asphalt sealing are processes used to make minor roadway repairs that help extend the life of streets and prevent further pavement damage for a period of time.
-Crack sealing around the city began in Spring 2018 and will continue until August.
+Crack sealing around the city began in the spring and will continue into the summer.
 This year's locations include the following subdivisions: